brianguenter/FastDifferentiation.jl/README.md

 **FSD** transforms the input expression graph into a derivative graph and then factors this derivative graph to generate an efficient expression for the derivative.
 This is fundamentally different from forward and reverse automatic differentiation.
 See the [D* ](https://www.microsoft.com/en-us/research/publication/the-d-symbolic-differentiation-algorithm/) paper if you want to understand derivative graph factorization concepts.
 The new algorithms used in **FSD** will be described in a soon to be written paper.

 If your function is small or tree like (where each node in the expression graph has one parent on average) then Symbolics.jl may outperform **FSD**.
-For more complex functions with many common subexpressions it is likely that **FSD** will outperform Symbolics.jl, perhaps substantially (see benchmarks, below).
+For more complex functions with many common subexpressions it is likely that **FSD** will outperform Symbolics.jl, perhaps substantially (see [Benchmarks](#Benchmarks).

 **FSD** can be used standalone if all you need is a derivative or in combination with Symbolics.jl if you need to do further analysis on the symbolic derivative.
 Converting between Symbolics.jl and **FSD** symbolic forms is straightforward.
 However, because of the tree based representation used by Symbolics.jl expression size can grow significantly when converting from **FSD** to Symbolics.jl form.